stephaneVercouillieBMID/slate/source/index.html.md

 <a name="Onboarding"></a>
 # 2. Creating sandbox

-Before your application can use itsme® OpenID Login and Share Data services, you must set up a project in the <a href="https://brand.belgianmobileid.be/d/CX5YsAKEmVI7" target="blank">itsme® B2B portal</a> to obtain credentials (`client_id`, ServiceCode, JWKSet URL and associated certificates,...), set a redirect URI, and customize the branding information that the Users see on the user-consent screen (e.g.: WYSIWYS screen) in the itsme® app.
+Before your application can use itsme® Login and Share Data services, you must set up a project in the <a href="https://brand.belgianmobileid.be/d/CX5YsAKEmVI7" target="blank">itsme® B2B portal</a> to obtain credentials (`client_id`, ServiceCode, JWKSet URL and associated certificates,...), set a redirect URI, and customize the branding information that the Users see on the user-consent screen (e.g.: WYSIWYS screen) in the itsme® app.

 <aside class="notice">When creating your sandbox, you have to provide us one JWKSet URL.
 This URL must be an HTTPS one and the corresponding certificates chain must also be provided.
 It will be used by our Back-End for the decryption and signature verification of the JWTokens present in the OpenID Connect flow.
 Following requirements MUST be met:
 <ul>